tyronemsaunders/postfix-custom-domain_chef-repo/chef-repo/readme.md

 	example: `"keypair_path" : "/tmp/git/.ssh"`

 * SSH_WRAPPER_FILENAME - The filename of an ssh wrapper, a bash script, that is used by Chef to tell the Chef client how to handle GitHub's public fingerprint and authenticate with a private key.
-The file is created with a Chef template in the "tubmanproject_github::ssh-wrapper" recipe and saved in the KEYPAIR_PATH.
+The file is created with a Chef template in the "postfix_github::ssh-wrapper" recipe and saved in the KEYPAIR_PATH.

 	example: `"ssh_wrapper_filename" : "ssh_4_github.sh"`

 * PRIVATE_KEY_FILENAME - The filename of the github private key.
-The file is created with a Chef template in the "tubmanproject_github::ssh-wrapper" recipe and saved in the KEYPAIR_PATH.
+The file is created with a Chef template in the "postfix_github::ssh-wrapper" recipe and saved in the KEYPAIR_PATH.

 	example: `"private_key_filename" : "github_chef_rsa"`

 * PUBLIC_KEY_FILENAME - The filename of the github public key.
-The file is created with a Chef template in the "tubmanproject_github::ssh-wrapper" recipe and saved in the KEYPAIR_PATH.
+The file is created with a Chef template in the "postfix_github::ssh-wrapper" recipe and saved in the KEYPAIR_PATH.

 	example: `"public_key_filename" : "github_chef_rsa.pub"`